SLIS Alumni Awards

 - The award may be used for continuing education and professional development purposes, including conference travel, registration and costs, workshop registration; tuition and fees for courses; additional professional certifications or memberships; and any reasonable professional development opportunities.

-- Applications must be submitted to the TWU School of Library and Information Studies via the above survey link by March 15, 2019.
+- Applications must be submitted to the TWU School of Library and Information Studies via a Google form.

 - The winners of the award will be announced at the annual TLA conference.